The best of Ushuaia: 4-day itinerary for spring and fall

 Other things to do in Ushuaia

-For my next visit to Ushuaia, I’ve already added a few tours to my must-do list:
+For my next trip to Ushuaia, I’ve already added a few tours to my must-do list:

-- trekking to Lagoa Esmeralda – This trail begins about eighteen km outside of Ushuaia.
-The hike is well-marked and moderately challenging, spanning a total of nine km (round trip).
-It’s said to take around five to six hours, offering stunning views of the lagoon as a reward.
+• trekking to Lagoa Esmeralda – This trail starts about 18 km outside Ushuaia.
+The hike is well-marked and moderately challenging, covering about 9 km round trip.
+It usually takes around five to six hours, with beautiful views of the lagoon at the end.

 .

-- visit to Estancia Harberton – Established in 1886, Harberton Ranch was the first productive enterprise in Tierra del Fuego.
+• visit Estancia Harberton – Established in 1886, Harberton Ranch was the first productive enterprise in Tierra del Fuego.
 Today, it offers a tour that blends history, science, nature, and gastronomy.
 It also provides accommodation for those looking to stay overnight.

 .

-- trekking to Vinciguerra Glacier – One of the most remarkable glaciers in Ushuaia.
-The trail is of medium difficulty and can be done without a guide.
-However, if you want to explore the glacier itself, a guided tour is highly recommended.
-The trek is ten km long, and it’s best to set aside about nine hours for the entire experience.
+• trekking to Vinciguerra Glacier – One of the most remarkable glaciers in Ushuaia.
+The trail is moderately challenging and can be done independently.
+However, if you want to explore the glacier itself, joining a guided tour is highly recommended.
+The trek covers about 10 km, and it’s best to allow around nine hours for the full experience.

 .